Vandivier/not-johns-linktree/README.md

 # use

-1. Install using `npm i` and run a local deployment server using `npm start`.
+1. Install using `yarn` and run a local deployment server using `yarn start`.

 2. Update the site as you see fit.